m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     between 129 and 256, etc. That way we can directly go to a block with at least the amount of space we need for the row being written.

-* Timeout Index Block (`uint64_t`)
+* Expiration Index Block (`uint64_t`)

-    Pointer to the first B+tree index block with the rows having a Timeout Date are sorted by that date.
+    Pointer to the first B+tree index block with the rows having an Expiration Date are sorted by that date.
 Note that we only allow one entry per row.
-If a cell within a row has a timeout date then we still add this as if the row had that timeout and when it happens, we just remove the cell.
+If a cell within a row has an Expiration Date then we still add this as if the row had that expiration and when it expires, we just remove the cell.
 That should be more than fast enough.

+    If multiple cells and the row all have an Expiration Date, then we use the smallest one to add this row to the Expiration Index.

+    _Note: In Cassandra, this feature uses a TTL.
+However, a TTL is definitely annoying in this case since it can change depending on the creation date and we do not want our threshold date to change that way.
+Instead, if you want to extend the lifetime of a piece of data, you have to update its Expiration Date.
+Plus this way you are sure that all the data you want to expire at a given date all expire simultaneously._

 * Secondary Index Blocks (`uint64_t`)